onur-CK/BookLand/TESTING.md

 Resolving this bug improved the user experience by presenting a clean, professional category navigation system.
 The fixed category implementation also provides greater control over the presentation and ordering of our book categories, which are fundamental to helping customers browse our inventory effectively.
 This aligns with our goal of creating an intuitive and frustration-free shopping experience.

-# Cart Removal Button Not Working (X icon turned into trash after solving the bug icon for a better user experience)
+# Cart Removal Button Not Working (X icon replaced with trash icon)

 ## Bug Description
-During the development of BookLand's shopping cart functionality, we encountered an issue where the "X" button (delete icon) for removing items from the cart did not trigger any action when clicked.
+During the development of BookLand's shopping cart functionality, we encountered an issue where the trash button for removing items from the cart did not trigger any action when clicked.
 This prevented users from being able to remove items directly from the cart view without adjusting the quantity to zero, resulting in a suboptimal user experience.

 ## Error Manifestation
 The cart page correctly displayed the removal button with the trash icon, but clicking on the icon produced no response - the item remained in the cart and no JavaScript errors were visible in the browser console.
 This was inconsistent with the expected behavior where clicking the button should trigger a request to the `remove_from_cart` view and then reload the page to reflect the changes.